Admissibility procedure

 • and in general, if Türkiye is a safe country for them.

 Since 1 January 2020, it is possible for the admissibility interview to be carried out by personnel of EUAA or, in particularly urgent circumstances, trained personnel of the Hellenic Police or the Armed Forces.
-The training needs to be in international human rights law, EU Law on Asylum and the procedures for conducting interviews.[13]
-Such personnel are not allowed to wear military or law enforcement uniforms during interviews.[14]
-However, EUAA caseworkers do not draft Opinions on cases where the JMD 42799/2021 designating Türkiye as a safe third country applied, as it fell outside their competence.
-The number of concluding remarks issued by EUAA decreased to 5,071 in 2022, almost half of those issued in 2021 (9,230).
-This is due to the fact that, following the new Joint Ministerial Decision designating Türkiye as a safe third country for applicants from five of the most common countries of origin in Greece, the drafting of concluding remarks by EUAA caseworkers is no longer required for a large share of cases, that is those examined on admissibility.[15]
-Instead, EUAA caseworkers, following the interview, can send to Asylum Service caseworkers an annex with notes and comments on crucial issues to be taken into consideration.
+The training needs to be in international human rights law, EU Law on Asylum and the procedures for conducting interviews.[21]
+Such personnel are not allowed to wear military or law enforcement uniforms during interviews.[22]
+However, EUAA caseworkers do not draft Opinions on cases where the JMD 42799/2021 designating Türkiye as a safe third country applies, as it falls outside their competence.[23]
+Instead, EUAA caseworkers, following the interview, can send to Asylum Service caseworkers an annex with notes and comments on crucial issues to be taken into consideration.[24]

-According to internal SOPs that were circulated within the Asylum Service in autumn 2021, asylum seekers of these nationalities, who had entered Greece from Türkiye and one year (or more) had passed since then, must be considered as not having a special link with the third country or that in any case the special link with Türkiye had been breached (See Safe third country).
+According to internal SOPs, circulated within the Asylum Service in the autumn of 2021, asylum seekers from the 5 nationalities affected by the JMD (Syria, Afghanistan, Somalia, Pakistan and Bangladesh), who have entered Greece from Türkiye and have stayed in Greece for a year or more must be considered as not having a special link/connection with the third country (i.e., Türkiye) or that in any case the special link/connection has ceased to exist (See Safe third country).

 Appeal